-GHG reduction criteria
+GHG emissions reduction criteria

-Eligible projects must meet the following GHG reduction requirements.
+Eligible projects must meet the GHG emissions reduction requirements outlined in Table 2.

-Table 2: GHG reduction criteria by type of project Project GHG reduction criteria Community building monitoring and analysis projects N/A

-Project GHG reduction criteria Community building recommissioning projects N/A GHG reduction pathway feasibility studies The feasibility study must aim to reduce GHG emissions by at least 50 percent compared to the current or baseline performance of the building within 10 years and by at least 80 percent com- pared to the current or baseline performance of the building (i.e., near net-zero GHG emissions) within 20 years.
-Studies may focus on a single building or a portfolio of buildings.
-If the study focuses on a portfolio of buildings, it must aim to meet the reduction targets stated above for each building.
-GHG impact retrofit capital projects The capital project must aim to reduce GHG emissions by at least 30 percent compared to the current or baseline performance of the building.
+Table 2: GHG emissions reduction criteria by type of project Project GHG reduction criteria Community Building Monitoring and Analysis Grants N/A Community Building Recommissioning Grants N/A GHG Reduction Pathway Feasibility Studies The feasibility study must aim to reduce GHG emissions by at least 50 percent compared to the current or baseline performance of the building within 10 years, and by at least 80 percent com- pared to the current or baseline performance of the building (i.e., near net-zero GHG emissions) within 20 years.
+GHG Impact Retrofit Capital Projects The capital project must aim to reduce GHG emissions by at least 30 percent compared to the current or baseline performance of the building.
 Baseline performance may be estimated where the retrofit changes the size or function of the building.
 GMF staff will validate the project baseline calculations provided in the feasibility study.
-Eligible projects may focus on a single building or a portfolio of buildings.
-If the project focuses on a portfolio of buildings, each building must meet the 30 percent reduction target.
-Up to one-third of the total GHG reductions achieved compared to the building's current or baseline performance can come from renewable energy generated onsite.
-GHG reduction pathway capital projects The capital project must be supported by a GHG reduction pathway feasibility study or an equivalent feasibility study.
-The capital project must include at least one retrofit phase identified in the GHG reduction pathway or a combination of GHG reduction measures sequenced in alignment with the GHG reduction pathway.
-The capital project must support the timelines included within the GHG reduction pathway.
+GHG Reduction Pathway Capital Projects The capital project must be supported by a GHG reduction pathway feasibility study or an equivalent feasibility study (see the GHG Reduction Pathway Feasibility Study Guidance Document).
+The capital project must include at least one retrofit phase identified in the GHG reduction pathway study or a combination of GHG emissions reduction measures sequenced in alignment with the GHG reduction pathway study.
+The capital project must support the timelines included within the GHG reduction pathway study.